 - Be aware: pedestrians may not always have the right of way, and even if they do, drivers may not always see them.
 Make sure that the crosswalk or crossing area is free of traffic and safe to proceed.
 Avoid distractions like headphones in the ears and walking while texting.

-If you are a pedestrian who has been injured or a motorist on the roadway that has been hurt because of the recklessness of another, the Las Vegas personal injury attorneys at Bertoldo, Baker, Carter & Smith can help.
+If you are a pedestrian who has been injured or a motorist on the roadway that has been hurt because of the recklessness of another, the Las Vegas personal injury attorneys at Bertoldo, Baker, Carter, Smith & Cullen can help.
 We offer free consultations and can educate you on your rights so that you can choose the best course of action for you.
 To arrange for a consultation, we invite you to call us at (702) 505-8115.